EnviroDIY/USGS_NGWOS/NGWOS_AWS_MQTT_Certs/ReadMe.md

 If you see the message `failed to initialize modem`, there's a communication problem between the bee and the Stonefly.
 If after the failure message and a delay you do see your modem serial number or firmware version after the message `Modem Info:`, you can ignore this error: it was a baud rate problem and the Stonefly adjusted.
 If you don't get the modem info, there's something wrong.
-If your SIM card requires a user name and password to unlock (uncommon), enter those in lines 55 and 56 of the ino file and recompile and re-upload.
+Make sure that your SIM card is inserted in the right direction.
+The modem will not initialize without a SIM card properly inserted.
 Confirm that your LTE Bee is correctly set in the socket on the Stonefly.
 The cut corners of the bee should line up with the dashed lines on the Stonefly.
 There should not be any copper pins hanging above or below the socket; all the pins should fit into the black slots.